agisga/grpSLOPE/README.md

 ## Installation of the development version

-### Before installation

-Your R configuration must allow for a working Rcpp.
-This is generally not a problem on Unix/Linux, but setting it up on Windows may require some work.

-### Installation with devtools (recommended)

 The easiest way to install the latest development version of `grpSLOPE` is by using the R package `devtools`.
 Just open up an R session and run:

 ```R